 If the defendant decides to accept the State's plea offer, then a change of plea hearing is conducted.
-A sentencing is usually conducted at the same time after the change of plea.
-This results in the quickest resolution for most criminal case.
+Sentencing is usually conducted at the same time after the change of plea.
+This results in the quickest resolution for the most criminal case.

 The judge will then ask the defendant if they want to accept the plea agreement and will ask the defendant for their plea.
 The defendant will then formally change their plea and respond “Guilty”.

 A plea agreement is really a third-party agreement.
 A prosecutor may make an offer to settle the criminal case, a defendant may accept that offer, but ultimately a judge must approve it.
 After accepting the guilty plea, the judge will then ask the prosecutor what the “factual basis” is for the plea agreement.
 The “factual basis” is a summation of the evidence of the crime committed.
 This is usually the first time that a judge will be given the information about the facts in the case.
 At this point, the judge is determining whether there is a basis for the plea agreement and then ultimately whether the sentencing limitations of it are appropriate.
 The judge will then “accept and enter” the plea agreement on the record and proceed to sentencing.